 Reading Time: 3 minutes

-In Grammar classes, the teacher should make sure that she uses authentic writing situations.
-The learning must be made visible with anchor charts and students must be made to work around grammar concepts.
+In Grammar classes, the teacher should ensure she uses authentic writing situations.
+The learning must be made visible with anchor charts, and students must be made to work around grammar concepts.
 Students must be provided with multiple exposures to a variety of grammatical situations.
 The students must be encouraged to create non-linguistic representations of grammatical situations.

-The teacher should find short periods during the day to ask grammar questions or oral grammar quizzes.
+The teacher should find short periods to ask grammar questions or oral grammar quizzes during the day.
 The teacher should use a variety of assessment measures to support student learning.
-It should be ensured that not too many skills are taught at a time.
-Instead, the teacher can go deep with a few skills and concepts at one time.
-It is important in grammar that the skills and concepts learnt are reinforced throughout the year.
+It should be ensured that only a few skills are taught at a time.
+Instead, the teacher can simultaneously go deep with a few skills and concepts.
+It is essential in grammar that the skills and concepts learnt are reinforced throughout the year.
 The teacher should also attach each grammar concept to the purpose of writing.

-The classroom libraries, books, read-aloud and discussion allows students to learn a variety of contexts from different sentence constructions.
-The common State Standards should be used by teachers as a guide to what students need to know at each grade level.
+Classroom libraries, books, read-aloud, and discussions allow students to learn a variety of contexts from different sentence constructions.
+Teachers should use the common State Standards as a guide to what students need to know at each grade level.

 Lesson Plan